Integral Models for Spaces via the Higher Frobenius: Introduction

 \subsection{Notation and conventions}

-We use the following notations and conventions throughout: \begin{itemize} \item We use $\F_p$ instead of $H\F_p$ to denote the Eilenberg-MacLane spectrum. \item We let $\Spaces$ denote the $\infty$-category of spaces and $\Sp$ denote the $\infty$-category of spectra. \item We will call a space $p$-complete if it is Bousfield local with respect to $\F_p$-homology, and we will call a spectrum $p$-complete if it is Bousfield local with respect to the Moore spectrum $S/p$ \cite{BousSpaces, BousSpectra}. \item We will call a space \emph{finite} if it is homotopy equivalent to a finite complex.
-We will say a simply connected space is \emph{of finite type} if its homotopy groups are finitely generated abelian groups in each degree. \end{itemize}
+We use the following notations and conventions throughout: \begin{itemize} \item For an abelian group $A$, we denote the corresponding Eilenberg-MacLane spectrum by $A$. \item We let $\Spaces$ denote the $\infty$-category of spaces and $\Sp$ denote the $\infty$-category of spectra. \item We will call a space $p$-complete if it is Bousfield local with respect to $\F_p$-homology, and we will call a spectrum $p$-complete if it is Bousfield local with respect to the Moore spectrum $\bS/p$ \cite{BousSpaces, BousSpectra}. \end{itemize}